Why do sequels suck? Why does it drive us crazy? My study shows examples of what makes sequels bomb and asks why movie-makers become so lazy.

 Why do I feel so personally aggrieved?
 First, because I wrote a preview of Guardians of the Galaxy 2 on this site in which I said “I know sequels are usually rubbish.
 But I can’t help hoping this movie will at least retain some of the greatness of the original”.
 I even noted my own, earlier blog of why we keep going to see film franchises despite overwhelming evidence that they’ll be piss-poor.
 Yet despite the near-certainty of the film being terrible, I still was looking forward to seeing it.
 Until I saw it, and had that overwhelming sensation of despair suffered by Star Wars fans watching the opening sequence of Star Wars: Episode 1 – The Phantom Menace.

 We’ve all been there, right?

 The second reason I was upset was that I liked both original movies (Guardians of the Galaxy and The Lego Movie) and had defended them against friends who argued they were slickly-marketed bundles of merchandising-linked tosh.
 Hence the let-down when both sequels are transparently slickly-marketed bundles of merchandising-linked tosh.

 I’m not against marketing and merchandising – see my rave review of The Simpsons Series 25, Episode 20, “Brick Like Me“.
-So what makes these sequels so bad?
-To cite a few samples from a tsunami of swill:
+So what makes these sequels suck?
+Here are five reasons:

 (i) a good movie needs compelling heroes and villains.
 In Guardians 2, the baddies – a woman in gold make-up called Ayesha who somehow controls swarms of laughably ineffective fighting drones at vast distances, and a “living planet” called Ego – are both stupefyingly dull.
 It is impossible to fear, or indeed, care about them or any threat they could possibly pose;